jejacks0n/mercury/README.md

 Mercury has been written for the future, and thus doesn't support legacy browsers or browsers that don't follow the W3C specifications for content editing.
-Any browser will be supported if they support the W3C specification in the future, but there aren't plans for adding support for alternate implementations at this time.
+Any browser will be supported if they support the W3C specification in the future, but there aren't plans currently for adding support for alternate implementations at this time.

 Supported Browsers: